leanpanda-com/fermo/README.md

 CMS, as a source, you can build a page for each of your items without having to commit the to your Git repo.

-In Fermo, dynamic, data-based pages are created with the `page` method in your project configuration's `build/0` method.
+In Fermo, dynamic, data-based pages are created with the `Fermo.page/4` method in your project configuration's `build/0` method.

 ```elixir